darrenkoh/document-management-agents/README.md

 ### OCR Not Working
 - Ensure Tesseract is installed and in your PATH
 - For images, ensure they contain readable text
+- For advanced PDF OCR, ensure Poppler is installed (see Installation section)
+- Ensure DeepSeek-OCR model is installed: `ollama pull deepseek-ocr:3b`
+- Check that Ollama can access the OCR model

 ### Database Errors
 - Check file permissions on the database file